mavryk-network/LIGO/gitlab-pages/website/versioned_docs/version-0.59.0/reference/current.md

 let constant : string => 'a
 </SyntaxTitle>

-The new primitive `Tezos.constant` allows you to use a predefined constant already registered on chain.
+The new primitive `Mavryk.constant` allows you to use a predefined constant already registered on chain.
 It accepts a hash in the form of a string and will require a type annotation.

 ## Events